Institute for Clinical and Translational Research (ICTR) Librarian - (200000U6)

 The Health Sciences and Human Services Library (HS/HSL) at University of Maryland, Baltimore (UMB) seeks an innovative, forward-thinking Faculty Librarian focusing on measuring the impact of the UMB's Institute for Clinical and Translational Research (ICTR).
 The UMB ICTR is a clinical and translational research initiative providing the administrative home for the joint UMB/Johns Hopkins (JHU) NIH Clinical and Translational Science Award (CTSA).
 The aim of the CTSA is to accelerate and improve clinical and translational science and, ultimately, to improve public health outcomes.

-This is a full-time, non-tenure, and non-permanent status track faculty position at a rank of Librarian II.
+This is a full-time, non-tenure, and non-permanent status track faculty position at a rank of Librarian I or II.
 This position is funded by the ICTR and renewed annually based on the needs of the institute.
-The ICTR Librarian operates in a dual-reporting structure between the HS/HSL and the ICTR.
+The ICTR Librarian operates in a dual-reporting structure between the Associate Director for Services at the HS/HSL and the Director, UMB ICTR.

-Develop strategies for measuring the impact of the ICTR/CTSA in research output, knowledge transfer, clinical implementation, community benefit, and the research impact of traineeships.
+Develop strategies for program evaluation and for measuring the impact of the ICTR/CTSA in research output, knowledge transfer, clinical implementation, community benefit, and the research impact of traineeships.

-Identify and implement tools or products supporting effective tracking of productivity, such as ORCID, etc.
+Identify and implement tools or products supporting effective tracking of productivity.

 Employ data visualization tools illustrating and showcasing UMB ICTR funded research.